fastmail/mint-tag/README.md

 That's straightforward, if a little silly.

 This uses only CPAN modules.
-If you have a normal rjbs-influenced environment, you probably have these kicking around already.
+If you have a normal rjbs-influenced environment, you probably have these kicking around already, but you can install them with the cpanfile (or Makefile.PL).

-- Data::Dumper::Concise
-- DateTime
-- Getopt::Long::Descriptive
-- IPC::Run3
-- JSON::MaybeXS
-- LWP::UserAgent
-- List::Util
-- Log::Dispatchouli
-- Moo::Role
-- Moo
-- Path::Tiny
-- Process::Status
-- TOML::Parser
-- Try::Tiny
-- Types::Standard
-- URI::Escape
-- URI